slowlane112/Esp32-Game-and-Watch/gandw_cardputer/README.md

 # Games

-Supports 26 single screen Game and Watch games.
+Supports 26 single screen Game and Watch games.<br>

-To select a game hold the games boot key on power up (see list below).
+Use the left and right arrow keys in the menu to select a game, then press Ok to start the game.<br>

-Remembers the last game selected if no buttons pressed on power up.
+You can return to the menu by pressing reset.

 # Buttons